 The wound bled teeth all around them.
 “What the hell?” shouted Charlie.
 The teeth crunched each other into sharp shards which speared the Galaxy Zephyr’s Hurricane Armor.
 “Aaaugh, that noise! ” He covered his ears and piloted with his pedals.
 “These teeth!”

 In his wheelchair, Daisuke couldn’t pilot with his pedals to free his hands and cover his ears; instead he committed his four wings to shielding the Galaxy Zephyr from the teeth, and the noise abated.
 “Eisu, Fumiko, daijoubu?”

 “No teeth here!” said Fumiko.
-She used power leftover from Daisuke’s wings to double the force from her own wings.
-Eisu did the same as Charlie moved his wings into protective position with Daisuke’s.
+She redirected power from Daisuke’s wings to her own.
+Eisu did the same as Charlie moved his wings into protective position.
 “Maximum thrust!”